 Please understand, I am not usually this aware.
 My thoughts – repetitive and often a tad bit crazy – create a vast space between myself and the moment I’m actually in.
-Yesterday, for example, I found my keys in the fridge, right next to the coffee creamer.
+Yesterday, for example, I found my keys in the fridge.
+Right next to the coffee creamer.
 And when I told my husband about it, he said, “Yep, sounds like you, honey.”

 A part of me wonders if I will always be that girl leaving her keys in the fridge, forgetting her purse, running late no matter how early I wake up.
-Most of the time I am not a human being, but rather a human doing, rushing from one activity to the next.
+Most of the time I am not a human being, but rather a human doing.
+Rushing from one activity to the next.

 And something deep inside me said NO. NO to the next big thing.
 NO to a new booty.
-NO to a better or truer me in 2016.
+NO to a better or truer me.
 NO to the idea that we all have an unlimited amount of time on this planet.

-But sadly, the pups came down with an illness that the veterinarians couldn’t treat, and quite suddenly, they were gone.
+But sadly, the pups came down with an illness that the veterinarians couldn’t treat.
+And quite suddenly, they were gone.
 Full of life, and then empty of life.
 Here, and then not here.

-How short their lives were, but how present these animals were to experience life as it was happening-as it was flowing through them.
-Perhaps dogs have some kind of voice in the head guiding their feelings and behaviors, but if so, it’s a lot less damaging and relentless as the one in human minds.
+How short their lives were, but how present these animals were to experience life as it was happening.
+As it was flowing through them.
+Perhaps dogs have some kind of voice in the head guiding their feelings and behaviors.
+But if so, it’s a lot less damaging and relentless as the one in human minds.
 The voice telling us to revisit the past or worry about the future.
-The one constantly forming opinions and judgements.
+The one constantly forming opinions and judgement.
 The one that keeps us so distracted and lost in our heads, that we forget what we are doing in the moment.
 We are hugging a friend, but our awareness is consumed by the fact that we are running late.
 We are taking a walk, but the song playing in our headphones reminds us of a breakup or a former heartache, and we don’t take notice of the trees or the sky or the other creatures around us.